rockettheme/docs/Docs/wordpress/themes/hexeris/INDEX.md

 Introduction
 -----

 ![][Hexeris]

-Hexeris, the June 2013 template release, is an elegantly designed theme combining simple color schemes and shades to complement an array of different content setups.
-It serves as an excellent style layer above the responsive Gantry core.
+Hexeris is a beautifully versatile template with rich style elements to invigorate your site content.
+The template supports integrated styling for the new RokSprocket layout: Strips; as well as other layout modes.

+A standard assortment of features are also available, predominantly powered by the Gantry Framework, such as intuitive layout controls; as well as others, such as the advanced Dropdown Menu and RocketTheme plugin styling.

 Requirements
 -----

 * Apache 2.x or Microsoft IIS 7
 * PHP 5.3.x
 * MySQL 5.0.4 or higher
 * WordPress 3.2+
 * Gantry Framework

->> NOTE: Gantry v4.0.6+ is required for Hexeris to work correctly.
+>> NOTE: Gantry v4.0.8+ is required for Hexeris to work correctly.
 For more details on the Gantry Framework, please visit its [Dedicated Website][gantry].

 Key Features
 -----

 * Responsive Layout
-* 10 Preset Styles
+* 8 Preset Styles
 * 76 Widget Positions
-* 10 Styled and 25 Structural Widget Variations
+* 10 Style & Numerous Structural Widget Variations
 * RokSprocket Responsive Layout Integrated
-* Custom styling for many RocketTheme plugins
+* RokAjaxSearch Styling
+* Load Transitions
 * Powerful Gantry 4 Framework
 * Custom Content Typography
-* Dropdown & Splitmenu
+* DropDown Menu & Splitmenu
-* Load Transitions
 * FF, Safari, Chrome, Opera, IE8+ Compatible
 * HTML5, CSS3, LESS CSS

-### New Dropdown Menu
-![][dropdown]
-The Dropdown Menu is an advanced CSS driven dropdown menu system.
-It offers advanced structural features such as multiple columns, inline icons and text, custom column widths, item distribution and menu offsets.
-All of these are configurable for each menu item.

-For mobile devices, a basic version of the Dropdown Menu will be used.
-It is activated by a custom menu icon in the top left of the screen.
-It will either be a tree view or select box menu, as configurable.
-All other sizes will use the menu's full version.
+### Responsive Layout

+![][responsive]

+Hexeris's responsive grid system is designed for desktop, tablet and smartphone systems, each with minor modifications to ensure compatibility in each mode.

 ### Responsive Layout for RokSprocket

 ![][roksprocket]

-Hexeris comes with the RokSprocket plugin which is built to work with a responsive layout and support mobile touch events, such as '**swipe**'.
-This is a modern way to display your site's featured content with minimal required effort on your part to maintain and update.
+Hexeris comes with the RokSprocket plugin that is built to work with a responsive layout and support mobile touch events, such as 'swipe'.

+### Introducing RokSprocket Strips Layout

+![][strips]

+Hexeris has integrated styling for the new RokSprocket layout Strips, which displays rotatable content blocks horizontally.

 [gantry]: http://www.gantry-framework.org/
 [gantry_install]: ../../start/gantry.md
 [download]: http://www.rockettheme.com/wordpress-downloads/club/3516-Hexeris
 [Hexeris]: assets/hexeris.jpeg
-[dropdown]: assets/wp_Hexeris_dropdown.jpeg
+[responsive]: assets/responsive.jpg
-[roksprocket]: assets/wp_Hexeris_roksprocket.jpeg
+[roksprocket]: assets/roksprocket.jpg
 [filezilla]: https://filezilla-project.org
 [launcher]: ../../start/rocketlauncher.md
+[strips]: assets/roksprocket_strips.jpg